ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 In order for your CloudDB instance to be accessible, you must enter the IP addresses or ranges that can connect to your database.

-In the services bar on the left-hand side of your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, go to the `Databases`{.action} section, then to the SQL instance concerned.
+In the services bar on the left-hand side of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), go to the `Databases`{.action} section, then select the SQL instance concerned.
+Click on the `General information`{.action} tab.

 To do this, click on the `Authorised IPs`{.action} tab, then click `Add an IP address/mask`{.action}.

 ![clouddb](images/clouddb-add-ip.png){.thumbnail}

-In the window that pops up, enter the IP address or mask that you wish to authorise `IP/masque`{.action}, together with a description, if you wish.
+In the window that pops up, enter the IP address or mask that you wish to authorise `IP/mask`{.action}, together with a description, if you wish.
 You can then decide if you want to grant access to the databases only, or to the SFTP as well.
 Finally, click `Confirm`{.action}.

 ![clouddb](images/clouddb-add-ip-step2.png){.thumbnail}